 We will define this difference in level by saying that any event a narrative recounts is at a diegetic level immediately higher than the level at which the narrating act producing this narrative is placed.
-M. de Renoncourt's writing of his fictive Mémoires is a (literary) act carried out at a first level, which we will call extradiegetic; the events told in those Mémoires (including Des Grieux's narrating act) are inside this first narrative, so we will describe them as diegetic, or intradiegetic; the events told in Des Grieux's narrative, a narrative in the second degree, we will call metadiegetic.41 In
+M. de Renoncourt's writing of his fictive Mémoires is a (literary) act carried out at a first level, which we will call extradiegetic; the events told in those Mémoires (including Des Grieux's narrating act) are inside this first narrative, so we will describe them as diegetic, or intradiegetic; the events told in Des Grieux's narrative, a narrative in the second degree, we will call metadiegetic.
+41 In

 41 These terms have already been put forth in my Figures II, p.
-202. The prefix meta- obviously connotes here, as in "metalanguage," the transition to the second degree: the metanarrative is a narrative within the narrative, the metadiegesis is the universe of this second narrative, as the diegesis (according to a now widespread usage) designates the universe of the first narrative.
-We must admit, however, that this term functions in a way opposite to that of its model in logic and linguistics: metalanguage is a language in which one speaks of another language, so metanarrative.
+202. The prefix meta-obviously connotes here, as in "metalanguage," the transition to the second degree: the metanarrative is a narrative within the narrative, the metadiegesis is the universe of this second narrative, as the diegesis (according to a now widespread usage) designates the universe of the first narrative.
+We must admit, however, that this term functions in a way opposite to that of its model in logic and linguistics: metalanguage is a language in which one speaks of anothers language, so metanarrative should be the first narrative, within which one would tell a second narrative.
 But it seemed to me that it was better to keep the simplest and most common designation for the first degree, and thus to reverse the direction of interlocking.
-Naturally, the eventual third degree will be a meta-metanarrative, with its meta-metadiegesis, etc.
+Naturally, the eventual third degree will be meta-metanarrative, with its meta-metadiegesis, etc.